-- The constructor needs to have the signature init(self, track, params, kwargs). - partition(self, partition_index, total_partitions) is called by Rally to "assign" the parameter source across multiple clients.
+- The constructor needs to have the signature init(self, track, params, kwargs). - partition (self, partition_index, total_partitions) is called by Rally to "assign" the parameter source across multiple clients.
 Typically you can just return self.
-If each client needs to act differently then you can provide different parameter source instances here as well. - size(self): This method helps Rally to provide a proper progress indication to users if you use a warmup time period.
-For bulk indexing, return the number of bulks (for a given client).
-As searches are typically executed with a pre-determined amount of iterations, just return 1 in this case. - params (self): This method returns a dictionary with all parameters that the corresponding "runner" expects.
+If each client needs to act differently then you can provide different parameter source instances here as well. - params (self): This method returns a dictionary with all parameters that the corresponding "runner" expects.
 This method will be invoked once for every iteration during the race.
-In the example, we parameterize the query by randomly selecting a profession from a list.
+In the example, we parameterize the query by randomly selecting a profession from a list. - infinite: This property helps Rally to determine whether to let the parameter source determine when a task should be finished (when infinite is False) or whether the task properties (e.g. iterations or time-period) determine when a task should be finished.
+In the former case, the parameter source needs to raise StopIteration to indicate when it is finished.

-For cases, where you want to provide a progress indication but cannot calculate size up-front (e.g. when you generate bulk requests on-the fly up to a certain total size), you can implement a property percent_completed which returns a floating point value between 0.0 and 1.0.
-Rally will query this value before each call to params() and uses it to indicate progress.
+For cases, where you want to provide a progress indication (this is typically the case when infinite is False), you can implement a property percent_completed which returns a floating point value between 0.0 and 1.0.
+Rally will query this value before each call to params () and uses it to indicate progress.
 However: